ChenC2002/ChenChen.github.io/_pages/cv.md

 TEACHING
 ======
 * Research Assistant at the Guangdong University of Technology, Mar 2021 - Jun 2021
-* Instructed a class of about twenty people weekly, covering basic Python programming and an introduction to NLP.
+* Instructed a class of about twenty people weekly, covering basic Python programming and an introduction to NLP

 SELECTED COURSES
 ======